notaryproject/notaryproject.dev/content/en/docs/tutorials/directory-structure.md

 ### General Configuration

-The path of the general configuration file of the `notation` CLI is
+The path of the general configuration file of the `notation` CLI is as follows.

 ```
 {NOTATION_CONFIG}/config.json